togfoxy/TacticalGridIron/README.md

 Tips
 ====

 The red circle shows where your Quarterback will run to.
-Use the NUMPAD or WADX keys to move to a new location.
+Use the NUMPAD or WADX keys or arrow keys to move to a new location.

 When you click the field with the mouse, a blue circle will show where you clicked.
 The Quarterback will instantly throw the ball.